Mafra98/task-flask-crud/README.md

 # task-flask-crud

-Esse projeto foi desenvolvido durante os estudos de Python, Flask e Django
+This project was developed while studying Python, Flask and Django